nrivard/n8-Bit/README.md

 In addition, if you're not going to utilize the USB D+/D- signals on the power port, you may also use these to send global signals to all 4 n8 Bus ports.

+**Power Rails:**

+The n8 Bus spec provides power rails (+5V and ground) on both the top and bottom of the header for shorter, more convenient power routing on your expansions cards.

 ## I/O Expansion Cards

 The main board for this computer is intentionally minimal.